 Value Of Experienced Brokers

 Although there are a few government websites that offer medical coverage information, the vast majority of consumers prefer to work with experienced licensed brokers that are unbiased and work with Indiana medical plans on a regular basis.
 And yes…that’s us!

-Our website continues to provide consumers with current rates from the major insurance companies in the state, which include Anthem Blue Cross, UnitedHealthcare, Humana and Assurant.
-Until recently, Cigna, Medical Mutual and Aetna offered competitive plan options, but all three carriers have ceased writing individual business in the state.
+Our website continues to provide consumers with current rates from the major insurance companies in the state, which include Anthem Blue Cross, UnitedHealthcare, Humana, Ambetter, and CareSource.
+Until fairly recently, Cigna, Medical Mutual and Aetna offered competitive plan options, but these carriers have ceased writing individual business in the state.
 It's always possible that additional companies might follow.

 Updates From The Past: